 ABOUT

 The WCHOF relocated from Miami to Saint Louis in 2011.
-Since that time, the WCHOF has exhibited over 70 exhibitions, worked with more than 200 local artists and musicians, and welcomed nearly 200,000 visitors.
+Since that time, the WCHOF has exhibited over 70 exhibitions, worked with more than 200 local artists and musicians, and welcomed over 250,000 visitors.
 The WCHOF offers innovative and diverse programming to thousands of guests of all ages.

 Exhibitions:

-The World Chess Hall of Fame Music Series
+The World Chess Hall of Fame & Galleries Music Series

 Organized, curated and led by artist and musician, Brian Owens along with artist and pianist, Brian Woods, the series provides a variety of opportunities and growth to young creatives throughout the Saint Louis area who present a variety of musical genres from Missouri as well as classical music composed by local musicians.
 The Music Series also hosts the Next Move Creative Initiative, a vehicle bringing young creatives to the table to spark creative conversation using chess as the backdrop.
 The Music Series and Next Move Creative Initiative both complement and move the World Chess Hall of Fame forward in accomplishing its primary work to educate visitors about the cultural and artistic significance of chess and to continuously expand our audience.